THS-International/website/src/markdown-pages/news/new-code.md

   Buddies at the Buddy Meeting, followed by a Sustainability Workshop with Students for Sustainability and Cooking Night 1.
 On Thursday, we had our fun Campus Treasure Hunt and amazing Pub Crawl in Vasastan.
-Our future-themed gasque was followed by an afterparty on Friday.
+Our future-themed Gasque was followed by an afterparty on Friday.
 This weekend we had our Fika Crawl, Ikea Tour, Osqvik 1, Movie Night, Hiking with KTH Outdoor Club, Skansen 1, Natural History Museum Scavenger Hunt, and Sauna event.